liwenhan220/GAN_v1/README.md

 run `net.py`, sorry the code is not in a good structure because I was only focusing on implementing the theory I learned.

 # Improvements
-It is hard to use this model on larger images (I have tested it, it failed).
+It is hard to use this model on larger images (I have tested it, it failed.
+The result is on my GAN_v1_failure repo).
 I am focusing on learning how to improve the loss functions so the gradient is visible by the generator, also I will check more papers about how this is scaled.